The Difference Between Will and Estate Planning

 Many online will templates provide for these additional documents, so that your bases are covered if the worst were to happen.
 Creating a legal will can cost anywhere from $0 to hundreds or thousands of dollars, depending on whether you do it yourself or if you work with an attorney.

 Even if you die with a will in place, it’s likely that the document will go through probate — the legal process in which an executor to the will is formally named and assets are distributed to the beneficiaries you have named in your will.
-Yes, there are nightmare stories about the probate process and the word alone is enough to make some people cringe.
-Don’t get too stressed about it, though.
+Yes, there are nightmare stories about the probate process, but don’t get too stressed about it.
 In general, if an executor (an individual appointed to administer the last will and testament of a deceased person) is named in your will and your will is legally valid, the probate process can be relatively streamlined.

 What Is Estate Planning?